 I wish to note that not all (or even most) fleets are full-on skew lists, but it's very common to see these basic archetype flavors being mixed together.
 A fleet with a lot of squadrons with one large well-defended battle carrier flagship is a squadrons+big heavy fleet, for example.
 Having the tools to handle the more extreme skew builds of these archetypes will also provide you with the tools to handle the same elements in well-rounded fleets, too.

-Flotillas are fairly common in most competitive Armada fleets these days, with most fleets running 1 or 2, but some rare fleets (usually squadron-heavy) running 3 or more (they're very cheap support ships so it's not hard to find room for them).
-Flotillas are a very "I'm invincible unless I'm really not" kind of ship in that they largely survive by their defense tokens, particularly the scatter.
+Flotillas are fairly common in most competitive Armada fleets these days, with most fleets running 1 or 2, but some rare fleets (usually squadron-heavy) running 3 or more.
+Flotillas are a very "I'm invincible unless I'm really not" kind of ship in that they largely survive by their scatter defense token.
 If your fleet has no strategy for destroying enemy flotillas, you're going to have to put a lot more effort into chewing through that scatter token than would normally be considered sane.
 There are a number of ways to handle flotillas that don't require going out of your way much (if at all, depending) but if you show up with a fleet with zero tools for handling flotillas, you're going to have to spend a lot of resources to destroy a ship that's likely 25 points or less, and that's never a good position to be in.

 7) Does my bid strategy compliment my fleet?